Skip to main content

 The Internet runs on TCP/IP.
 We might as well include AI in the mix, but how about AI?
 TCP/IP allows devices, services, applications, and data to communicate with other devices, services, applications, and data.
 How does AI talk?
 This is why I love networking, and the thought of how AI communicates makes me hopeful that the field will survive extensive job replacements.
 Unless self-healing networks actually come.

 I have been reading more into MCP.
 What exactly is it?
 Is it necessary for AI models and agents to communicate?
 Did you know AI agents have their own social media??
 Biggest of all, is there any correlation between MCP and TCP/IP for model communication?
 Can MCP take notes from TCP/IP, or will it rewrite networking?
+This post explores Model Context Protocol through parallels with TCP/IP to understand how AI communication can become more structured, standardized, and consistent.

 What is MCP?